jsforce/jsforce-website/src/documents/start/index.html.md

 ### Salesforce Canvas

-You can use JSforce in Salesforce Canvas app.
+You can also use JSforce in Salesforce Canvas app.
 In order to create authorized API connection, pass signed request JSON value to Connection constructor

 Note that the signed request value must be validated in server-side before passing to JSforce.